privacyguides/privacyguides.org/docs/email.md

 #### :material-check:{ .pg-green } Private Payment Methods

 Mailbox.org doesn't accept any cryptocurrencies as a result of their payment processor BitPay suspending operations in Germany.
-However, they do accept Cash by mail, cash payment to bank account, bank transfer, credit card, PayPal and couple of German-specific processors: paydirekt and Sofortüberweisung.
+However, they do accept cash by mail, cash payment to bank account, bank transfer, credit card, PayPal and couple of German-specific processors: paydirekt and Sofortüberweisung.

 #### :material-check:{ .pg-green } Account Security